How to Find the Ideal Shopify ERP as a Growing Manufacturer

 Of course there as many answers to this question as there are Shopify stores.
-Instead, let’s focus on the elements that matter the most to product-making businesses.
+Instead, let’s focus on the elements that matter the most to manufacturing businesses.

 1. Shopify ERP integration

-Okay, so we mentioned that every business’ needs are different when searching for Shopify ERP, but there’s one key feature every maker needs.
+Okay, so we mentioned that every business’ needs are different when searching for Shopify ERP, but there’s one key feature every manufacturer needs.

 It’s going to make a huge difference to your workflow if your stock and orders are synced up between your ERP and Shopify store.
 You will have a real-time view of what’s going on so that you can make fast decisions.